kreasof-ai/Homunculus-Project/README.md

 - We train an independent layer to output a confidence score, trained by loss value from the main training process.
 - When inference, both the next token and confidence scores are outputted and can determine how many iterations are needed for the current inference.
 - ~~No sophisticated tokenization or attention layer, just a pure simple transformer for learning purposes.~~
-- I'm adding GeGLU activation function, BPE tokenizer, selective 1D & 2D RoPE, safetensors, custom KV-caching, a simple vision encoder, grouped-query attention (GQA), RMS Norm, PyTorch Lightning, Deepspeed, and ZeRO-3.
+- I'm adding GeGLU activation function, BPE tokenizer, selective 1D & 2D RoPE, safetensors, custom KV-caching, a simple vision encoder, grouped-query attention (GQA), RMS Norm, PyTorch Lightning, DeepSpeed, and ZeRO-3.

 > Notes: ~~I dunno why I'm impulsively adding unnecessary parts like ViT 🙃~~ I decided to put all of my ideas into this project, so this is probably not a simple learning project anymore 😅